Exam forms

 Written exams are always individual.
 The duration of the exam must be stated in the course description.

-If less than ten students register for a written exam, the lecturer is entitled to change the assessment form to an oral exam up until one week after the exam registration deadline.
-This must be done with due regard for the fact that the students were expecting a written exam.
-The lecturer is responsible for notifying the students in the event of a change in the assessment form.
-If the lecturer and all registered students agree, another approved assessment form can be applied.
-If, on the basis of a change in the form of examination announced after the cancellation deadline, the student wishes to be deregistered from the exam, this must be notified to the Study Administration via studadm@adm.dtu.dk no later than 14 days after notification from the course coordinator.
+If less than ten students register for a written exam, the lecturer can change the assessment form to an oral exam until one week after the exam registration deadline.
+This must be done with due regard to the fact that the students were expecting a written exam.
+The lecturer is responsible for notifying the students in case of a change in the assessment form.
+Another approved assessment form can be applied if the lecturer and all registered students agree.
+If, based on a change in the form of examination announced after the cancellation deadline, the student wishes to be deregistered from the exam, this must be notified to the Study Administration via studadm@adm.dtu.dk no later than 14 days after notification from the course coordinator.

 Students should arrive at a written exam 15 minutes before the exam begins to prepare themselves for the exam to start.
 Students who show up after the exam has started will not be allowed to participate in the exam.
 They will then receive an assessment of ‘Not met’ (‘Ej Mødt’).

 Music players, ear protectors, electronic earplugs, or the like must not be brought to the exam.
 Ordinary earplugs are allowed.
-The usage of earplugs is at the student's risk; for example, announcements during exams can be difficult to hear.
+Using earplugs is at the student's risk; for example, announcements during exams can be difficult to hear.

 Mobile phones and smartwatches should be turned off and placed face-up on the corner of the student's exam desk.
 The student must be aware that it can lead to suspicion of exam cheating if the phone/smartwatch is not turned off or is not lying on the corner of the table with the front facing up.